isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <td rowspan="1" colspan="1">
 <p>Students are highly recommended to be proficient in Python programming
 and be able to use computational thinking to solve problems.
-They will also need to pass a Python programming test that assess their skills and knowledge in the DSA test stage.</p>
+They will need to pass a Python programming test that assesses their skills and knowledge in the DSA test stage.
+For the assessment, Python reference materials will be provided for students familiar with other programming languages who need a quick refresher on Python programming.</p>
 </td>
 </tr>
 <tr>